edwrddz6/simpsons_api_project/README.md

 # The Simpsons Birthday Card

-The Simpsons Birthday Card is a project built for retrieving a random quote from a Simpsons character presented in the form of a birthday card.
+The creation of the Simpsons Birthday Card project revolves around fetching a random quote from a character in The Simpsons and presenting it in the style of a birthday card.

-In this project, Axios makes the API call to retrieve JSON data from the [Simpsons API](https://thesimpsonsquoteapi.glitch.me/).
-The function created to call the API uses the Async/Await syntax to handle asynchronous operations.
+For this initiative, Axios is utilized to make the API request, fetching JSON data from the [Simpsons API](https://thesimpsonsquoteapi.glitch.me/).
+A specifically designed function is implemented to execute the API call, leveraging the Async/Await syntax to effectively manage asynchronous operations.

 ### List of Tech Used
 HTML - CSS - Vanilla JS - Axios - Vite - NPM

-## Challenges Met in the Project
+## Project Challenges Faced
-1. Positioning the button below the card using CSS methods.
+1. Arranging the button beneath the card utilizing CSS techniques.
-2. Positioning the background image and main logo to dynamically adjust with the webpage's size.
+2. Adapting the background image and primary logo to dynamically fit the webpage's dimensions.

 ## Installation